Next Lesson - Micturition

 Thiazide and Amiloride diuretics act on transporters which are present in the DCT.

 The CD is the last part of the nephron.
 It extends down into the renal medulla and eventually joins with other collecting ducts to form the renal calyces.
-They are responsible for the extraction of sodium, chloride, urea, and water from the ultrafiltrate.
+They are responsible for the reabsorption of sodium, chloride, urea, and water from the ultrafiltrate.

 The CD can be split into cortical and medullary segments based on their location.
-In the cortical CD there are two main cell types: principle cells which primarily reabsorb sodium, and intercalated cells which actively reabsorb chloride.
+In the cortical CD there are two main cell types: principal cells which primarily reabsorb sodium, and intercalated cells which actively reabsorb chloride.

-The reabsorption of water in the CDs can change in response to plasma osmolarity and is under the influence of anti-diuretic hormone (ADH).
-The presence of ADH stimulates the insertion of aquaporin channels into the apical membrane of collecting duct cells – these channels allow water to pass through the membrane.
+The reabsorption of water in the CDs can change in response to plasma osmolarity and is under the influence of antidiuretic hormone (ADH).
+The presence of ADH stimulates the insertion of aquaporin channels into the apical membrane of collecting duct cells - these channels allow water to pass through the membrane.
 This means that anti-diuretic hormone (as indicated by the name) encourages water reabsorption and therefore reduces the amount of urine produced.

 All parts of the nephron have their own roles to play in the regulation of homeostasis.
 It is important to note that all the functions of all the parts of the nephron are happening simultaneously, and that the action of a drug or a hormone on one portion of the nephron causes an effect on the others.